Glass vs Plastic: What is Safer and More Eco-Friendly?

 FINAL THOUGHTS ON GLASS VS PLASTIC

-In the glass vs plastic bottles environment debate, there’s no clear winner.
+Much like rayon vs cotton, the glass vs plastic bottles environment debate has no clear winner.

 However, glass has generally been the ‘chosen one’ for some time, especially when thinking about glass vs plastic containers.
 This is because, unless you’ve got chronic butterfingers, glass is a healthier choice.